pointnetwork/kadence/doc/protocol.md

 processes on the same system and prevents remote intrusion.
 The JSON-RPC message format is the same as described in _4: Remote Procedure Calls_.

-See {@tutorial control} for more details information.
+See {@link Control} for more detailed information.

 ### 7    References